estebanmunchjones2019/plugin-based-architecture-article/Readme.md

 ## Angular demo

-Lets follow the same steps as above, but for an Angular app now.
+Let's follow the same steps as above, but for an Angular app now.
 The final app can be found in this [gitHub repo](https://github.com/estebanmunchjones2019/angular-web-components-plugin).

 1) **Install the Angular CLI globally:**